David Bowie book reveals lengths ‘heartbroken’ singer went to hide terminal cancer

-It’s also been claimed singer was ‘lucky to survive’ health incident year before death
+Biography also claims singer was ‘lucky to survive’ health incident year before death

 A new book has disclosed the lengths David Bowie went to hide his terminal illness from the world – and claimed he almost died a few years before his 2016 death.